 For managers in today’s business world, it’s essential to have a working knowledge of finance.
-We all play a role in our organization’s financial health, whether we realize it or not.
+We all play a role in our organisation’s financial health, whether we realise it or not.
 If you don’t have training or a background in finance, you may be at a disadvantage as you sit around the management table.
 Understanding the cycle of finance will help you figure out where you fit into your company’s financial structure, and how to keep your department out of the red.
 This course will help you prepare budgets and make decisions with confidence.

 Participants should complete the Accounting Skills for New Supervisors course before this workshop or have equivalent knowledge.